Optimal Transport for structured data with application on graphs: Experimental results

 \subsection{Unsupervised learning: graphs clustering}

 {In the last experiment, we evaluate the ability of $FGW$ to perform a clustering of multiple graphs and to retrieve meaningful barycenters of such clusters.
 To do so, we generate a dataset of 4 groups of community graphs.
 Each graph follows a simple Stochastic Block Model \cite{wang1987stochastic,nowicki2001estimation} and the groups are defined \textit{w.r.t.} the number of communities inside each graph and the distribution of their labels.
 The dataset is composed of 40 graphs (10 graphs per group) and the number of nodes of each graph is drawn randomly from $\{20,30,...,50\}$ as illustrated in Fig. \ref{fig:graphclustr1}.
 We perform a $k$-means clustering using the ${FGW}$ barycenter defined in eq. \eqref{fgwbarycenter} as the centroid of the groups and the ${FGW}$ distance for the cluster assignment.
 We fix the number of nodes of each centroid to 30.
 We perform a thresholding on the pairwise similarity matrix $C$ of the centroid at the end in order to obtain an adjacency matrix for visualization purposes.
+The threshold value is empirically chosen so as to minimize the distance induced by the frobenius norm between the original matrix $C$ and the shortest path matrix obtained from the adjency matrix.
 The evolution of the barycenters along the iterations is reported in Figure~\ref{fig:graphclustr2}.
 We can see that these centroids recover community structures and feature distributions that are representative of their cluster content.
 On this example, note that the clustering recovers perfectly the known groups in the dataset.
-To the best of our knowledge, there exists no other other method able to perform a clustering of graphs and to retrieve the average graph in each cluster without having to solve a pre-image problem.
+To the best of our knowledge, there exists no other method able to perform a clustering of graphs and to retrieve the average graph in each cluster without having to solve a pre-image problem.